G-Research/ahocorasick_rs/README.md

 ['disco', 'onte', 'discontent']
 ```

+## Trading memory for speed

+If you use ``find_matches_as_strings()``, there are two ways strings can be constructed: from the haystack, or by caching the patterns on the object.
+The former takes more work, the latter uses more memory if the patterns would otherwise have been garbage-collected.
+You can control the behavior by using the `store_patterns` keyword argument to `AhoCorasick()`.

+* ``AhoCorasick(..., store_patterns=None)``: The default.
+  Use a heuristic (currently, whether total pattern lengths is less than 4096 characters) to decide whether to store patterns or not.
+* ``AhoCorasick(..., store_patterns=True)``: Keep references to the patterns, potentially speeding up ``find_matches_as_strings()`` at the cost of using more memory.
+  For large amounts of memory this might actually slow things down due to pressure on the CPU memory cache.
+* ``AhoCorasick(..., store_patterns=False)``: Don't keep references to the patterns, saving some memory but potentially slowing down ``find_matches_as_strings()``, especially when there are only a small number of patterns and you are searching a small haystack.

 ## Implementation details <a name="implementation"></a>

 * The underlying Rust library supports two implementations, one oriented towards reducing memory usage and construction time (NFA), the latter towards faster matching (DFA).